jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 ```

 ### Code scaffolding
-Create the store to manage the coins, the command to use: "crud-store" and the parameters to pass: "--clazz=Coin" and "--name=coin"
+#### Create the NgRx store to manage the coins
+the command to use: "crud-store" and the parameters to pass: "--clazz=Coin" and "--name=coin"
 ```
 ng generate ngrx-entity-crud:crud-store --name=coin --clazz=Coin
 ```